 Making the decision to terminate an employee is never an easy process.
-This decision not only has tremendous impact on the individual who is losing his or her job (salary, benefits, self-esteem) but also has consequences for the company (productivity, employee morale, customer relationships, potential legal action).
+This decision not only has a tremendous impact on the individual who is losing his or her job (salary, benefits, self-esteem) but also has consequences for the company (productivity, employee morale, customer relationships, potential legal action).

 Here are some guidelines for making the decision to terminate: